manashemrajani/ToDoList/README.md

 * Data persisted into Local Storage
 * Data stored in the form of a set to avoid duplicates in the task list
 * Tried to incorporate Module pattern, facade pattern and Singleton.

+* Added functionality to drag and drop items to increase or decrease the priority